kjarm32/portfolio/README.md

   <img src="assets/hycube_mission_graphic.webp" width="48%">
 </p>

-Reliable temperature sensing is critical for thermal testing and flight readiness.
-I built a thermocouple calibration + validation workflow for HyCUBE (Hypersonic Configurable Unit Ballistic Experiment) to support sensor selection and pre-flight verification.
-The pipeline converts raw voltage/temperature logs into regression-based calibration fits with confidence bounds and evaluates agreement using parity and Bland–Altman analysis.
+Reliable temperature sensing is a prerequisite for flight-readiness decisions.
+I built a thermocouple calibration + validation workflow for HyCUBE (Hypersonic Configurable Unit Ballistic Experiment) that converts raw voltage/temperature logs into regression-based calibration fits with confidence bounds and evaluates agreement using parity plots and Bland–Altman analysis.

 Highlights
 - Sensitivity (slope): 19 in ≈ 44.51 µV/°C (R² ≈ 0.499), 25 in ≈ 33.84 µV/°C (R² ≈ 0.377), 30 in ≈ 45.05 µV/°C (R² ≈ 0.542)